-Job performance is important in all areas of business but is especially vital for salespeople given the unique characteristics of their job.
+Job performance is important in all areas of business but is especially important in professional selling given the unique characteristics of a salesperson's job.
 As such, it has been an important area of research for almost 40 years (Churchill et al., 1985; MacKenzie, Podsakoff, and Ahearne, 1998; Barksdale et al., 2003; Jaramillo, Mulki, and Marshall, 2003; Verbeke, Dietz, and Verwaal, 2011).
 An understanding of the factors that drive sales performance and how these vary across different contexts is essential for both managers and researchers in sales and marketing.